Terrel Bernard

 Terrel Bernard (born May 7, 1999) is an American professional football linebacker for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Baylor Bears.

 Early life

 Bernard grew up in La Porte, Texas and attended La Porte High School.

 College career

 Bernard redshirted his true freshman season at Baylor.
 He played in 11 games as a redshirt freshman and recorded 47 tackles with one sack and one interception.
 Bernard became a starter as a redshirt sophomore and was named second team All-Big 12 Conference after leading the Bears with 112 tackles and also recording 4.5 sacks, three fumble recoveries, and one interception.
 He repeated as a second team All-Big 12 selection in 2020 after recording 55 tackles through five games before suffering a season ending injury.
 Bernard was named first team All-Conference as a redshirt senior after recording 106 tackles with 12.5 for loss and 7.5 sacks.
-Bernard was named the 2022 Sugar Bowl MVP after posting 20 tackles and 2 sacks vs. Ole Miss.
+He was named the 2022 Sugar Bowl MVP after posting 20 tackles and 2 sacks vs. Ole Miss.